 Planning Effective Professional Development

-AEII consultants work with early childhood leaders to plan effective professional development (PD) to best support teachers.
+Before shifting AEII’s focus to working directly with teachers, AEII consultants worked with early childhood leaders to plan effective professional development (PD) to best support teachers.

 Enhancing Effective PD Offerings

-AEII evaluates six elements of effective professional development to help programs enhance the quality of their PD.
-Consultants work with early childhood leaders to identify strengths and areas for growth among these six research-supported elements.
+AEII evaluated six elements of effective professional development to help programs enhance the quality of their PD.
+Consultants worked with early childhood leaders to identify strengths and areas for growth among these six research-supported elements.

-This video provides an overview of the six elements and describes how AEII evaluates PD offerings.
+This video provides an overview of the six elements and describes how AEII evaluated PD offerings.
 Learn more about each element in our mini modules below.

 Six Elements of Effective PD